hyperledger/indy-node/docs/transactions.md

 - `dest` (base58-encoded string):

-    target DID as base58-encoded string for 16 or 32 bit DID value.
+    Target DID as base58-encoded string for 16 or 32 bit DID value.
     It differs from `identifier` metadata field, where `identifier` is the DID of the submitter.

-    Example: `identifier` is a DID of a Trust Anchor setting an attribute for a DID, and `dest` is the DID we set an attribute for.
+    *Example*: `identifier` is a DID of a Trust Anchor setting an attribute for a DID, and `dest` is the DID we set an attribute for.

 - `raw` (sha256 hash string; mutually exclusive with `hash` and `enc`):

-    Hash of a raw attribute data.
-Raw data is represented as json, where key is attribute name and value is it's value.
+    Hash of the raw attribute data.
+    Raw data is represented as json, where key is attribute name and value is attribute value.
-    The ledger contains hash only; the real data is stored in the attribute store.
+    The ledger contains hash of the raw data only; the real raw data is stored in a separate attribute store.

 - `hash` (sha256 hash string; mutually exclusive with `raw` and `enc`):

-    Hash of attribute data (as sent by the client)
+    Hash of attribute data (as sent by the client).

 - `enc` (sha256 hash string; mutually exclusive with `raw` and `hash`):

     Hash of encrypted attribute data.
-    The ledger contains hash only; the real encrypted data is stored in the attribute store.
+    The ledger contains hash only; the real encrypted data is stored in a separate attribute store.

 **Example**:
 ```